 It owes its name to Queen Maria II, a passionate theatergoer.
 At the top of the façade is a statue of Gil Vicente.

-Address: Dom Pedro IV Square
+Address: Praça Dom Pedro IV

-Opening hours: Monday, 10 a.m. to 2 p.m.; Tuesday and Sunday, 2 p.m. to 7 p.m.; Wednesday to Saturday, noon to 8 p.m
+Opening hours: Monday, from 10 a.m. to 2 p.m.; Tuesdays and Sundays, from 2 p.m. to 7 p.m.; Wednesday to Saturday, from 12 p.m. to 8 p.m.

-Pedro IV Square
+D. Pedro IV Square

 Everyone knows it as Rossio, but the original name evokes D. Pedro IV, a king who also has the right to a statue right in the center of the square.